-On Monday night, in the all-Canadian showdown at Uniprix Stadium, Peter Polansky of North York, Ontario caused a surprise upset when he defeated Vasek Pospisil of Vernon, British Columbia (7-5, 6-2).
+On Monday night, in the all-Canadian showdown at STADE IGA, Peter Polansky of North York, Ontario caused a surprise upset when he defeated Vasek Pospisil of Vernon, British Columbia (7-5, 6-2).

 Strong out of the gate, Pospisil had forged a 5-2 lead before the rains came.
 Broken two consecutive times, the world no.75 sacrificed the first set and barely resisted in the next, losing his attack game, confidence and serve.
 The second set was a carefully orchestrated dismantling by his opponent.